anuja1659/anuja1659/README.md

 ## 🎯 What I Do

 I bridge the gap between **technical teams** and **customer success**.
-With experience across no-code platforms, APIs, data analytics, and customer operations, I help companies understand *why* customers struggle — and build systems so they don't have to struggle again.
+With experience across no-code platforms, APIs, data analytics, and customer operations, I help companies understand *why* customers struggle, and build systems so they don't have to struggle again.

 My strongest value: I don't just solve tickets.
 I find the pattern behind the tickets, then build the process or tool that prevents the next hundred.